The following sections describe the routing functionality supported in the NetScaler SD-WANnetwork.

 - Expand Basic Settings > Neighbors and click the Add (+) icon.

-If there is only one Routing Domain configured, the Routing Domain column will not appear.
+If there is only one Routing Domain configured, the Routing Domain column does not appear.
 If Identity is not checked for a specific Virtual IP Address (see the Virtual IP Address Identity section for more details), the associated Virtual Interface is not available for IP services.

 For Sites with multiple Routing Domains choose a routing domain.
 Routing Domain determines which Virtual Interfaces are available.